vidhyadharan-03/19AI547-Blockchain-for-Business/Ex_No_6_Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography).md

 # Experiment 6: Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography)
+## Date : 28.04.2025
 # Aim:
 To implement a secure passwordless authentication system using public-private key cryptography on Ethereum.
 This prevents phishing and password leaks.

 # Algorithm:
-Step 1: User Registration
+## Step 1:
+Start the Ethereum environment (such as Ganache, or a Testnet) and deploy the smart contract that manages user registration and authentication.

+## Step 2:
-A user registers with their Ethereum public key (instead of a password).
+User initiates registration by submitting their Ethereum public key to the smart contract.

-Step 2: Login Process
+## Step 3:
+The smart contract securely stores the public key associated with the user's account address.

+## Step 4:
+During login, the server (or smart contract) generates a random challenge message (e.g., a random string or nonce).

+## Step 5:
+The server sends the challenge to the user’s client-side application.

+## Step 6:
-When logging in, the user signs a random challenge message using their private key.
+The user’s client-side application signs the challenge using their private key via cryptographic functions (e.g., web3.eth.personal.sign).

+## Step 7:
+The signed challenge (digital signature) is sent back to the server (or smart contract) for verification.

+## Step 8:
-The smart contract verifies the signature using the user’s public key.
+The server (or smart contract) verifies the signature using the stored public key and checks whether the signature matches the original challenge.

+## Step 9:
+If the verification is successful, the user is authenticated successfully; otherwise, access is denied.

+## Step 10:
+End the process by granting access to authenticated users or sending an error message for failed authentication.

 # Program:
 ```
+Register Number : 212222100058
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;